-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Greenlee County, Arizona, as of and for the year ended June 30, 2010, which collectively comprise the County's basic financial statements, and have issued our report thereon dated September 28, 2012.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Greenlee County, Arizona, as of and for the year ended June 30, 2011, which collectively comprise the County's basic financial statements, and have issued our report thereon dated January 25, 2013.
+Our report was modified as to consistency because of the implementation of Governmental Accounting Standards Board Statement No. 54.
 We conducted our audit in accordance with U.S. generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.